THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 In order to ensure that your renewal is processed prior to program operations, the New York State Education Department (SED) has established a submission deadline of June 1, 2019.
 Renewals received after the deadline will be denied.

 All required sections of the renewal and other required applicable documents must be completed and submitted to SED in a timely manner.
 Refer to the SFSP Sponsor Renewal Checklist to ensure all required documents are included with your submission.
 Documents may be e-mailed to either the SFSP mailbox at CNSFSP@nysed.gov or to your program representative.
 Please note that the deadline for New Site Information Sheets for camp sites as well as all session dates is June 1, 2019.
 Upon SED’s receipt of your renewal, this office will contact you within 15 days to notify you of missing, incorrect and/or inaccurate information.
 In the event that you fail to provide this office with the required information to complete your renewal within the timeframe specified by SED, your renewal will be deemed abandoned and therefore will not be subject to further processing or consideration for participation in the 2019 SFSP.
 Upon receipt of a complete and correct renewal, SED will issue notification regarding the approval or denial within 30 days.
 Meals served prior to the approval date are not eligible for reimbursement.

 Camp Permit Dates of Operation

-Sponsors of closed enrolled sites located in non-needy areas and camp sites are required to maintain accurate and up to date coded rosters to support eligibility of their sites.
+Sponsors of camp sites are required to maintain accurate and up to date coded rosters to support eligibility of their sites.
 All eligibility documentation must be maintained at each site, in a secure location, and available for review at all times during the operation of the program.
 Sponsors must submit final figures for enrollment and the number of income eligible children for each site by the following deadlines:

 Click here to refer to current and past USDA and SED memos.